apollographql/federation/Readme.md

 `apollo help`

 If you want to learn more about any commands, you can run `--help` as a flag for any subcommand.
-An example of this may look like `apollo login --help` (when it is built!) which will print out information on using the login command to link you Apollo account to your system.
+An example of this may look like `ap login --help` (when it is built!) which will print out information on using the login command to link you Apollo account to your system.

 ## Additional Documentation